-In support of the Texas A&M University mission, the Division of Student Affairs contributes to student learning and development.
-We provide exceptional services, facilities, and programs that promote student success, embody the Aggie spirit, and foster a diverse and inclusive campus community to deepen the understanding and individual application of the Aggie Core Values – Loyalty, Integrity, Excellence, Leadership, Selfless Service and Respect.
+In support of the Texas A&M University mission, the Division of Student Affairs actively contributes to student learning and development.
+We provide exceptional services, programs, and facilities that promote student success, embody the Aggie spirit, and foster a diverse and inclusive campus community to deepen the understanding and individual application of the Aggie Core Values – Excellence, Integrity, Leadership, Loyalty, Respect, and Selfless Service.

 The Agricultural & Mechanical College of Texas was founded in 1876 as an all-male military institution.
-Membership in the Corps of Cadets was mandatory and the Corps Commandant was responsible for most student activities and students.
-By the 1950’s student population had grown to such an extent, President James Earl Rudder appointed Brig.
-Gen. James P. Hannigan as the first Dean of Students.
+Membership in the Corps of Cadets was mandatory and the Corps commandant was responsible for most student activities and students.
+By the 1950s student population had grown to such an extent, President James Earl Rudder ’32 appointed Brig.
+Gen. James P. Hannigan as the first dean of students.

 The new Dean of Students position signaled the beginning of a decade full of changes.
 The 1960s saw the institution name changed to Texas A&M University, enrollment in the Corps of Cadets became voluntary, and women and African Americans were admitted as students for the first time.